Orangutans, you swingers. Now there's a Tinder for you

 Since Samoja's prospects come from as far away as Singapore, the zoo wants to increase the chances of dating success by giving Samboja a say in her love life.
 It would be a shame, after all, for some eager young ape to travel all the way from Asia to Europe only be to be spurned.

 "Often, animals have to be taken back to the zoo they came from without mating," Thomas Bionda, a behavioral biologist at the zoo, told Dutch broadcaster NOS.
-And, just like with humans, "things don't always go well when a male and a female first meet."
+And, as human romance seekers will attest, "things don't always go well when a male and a female first meet."

 The researchers hope to gain insight into how female orangutans pick their mates.
 Tinder for Orangutans is part of a larger collaborative study of bonobo and orangutan emotions by Apenheul and the University of Leiden.
 Other parts of the study also involve showing animals pictures of peers on a touchscreen and having them tap a dot that measures their response.